 If you’ve peeked at our hemp flower yet, you might see how visibly it compares to marijuana.
 The truth is, the two can look identical.
 Stalks, leaves, and buds can look the same.
 After all, marijuana and hemp are still both cannabis.

-Because they’re so similar in physical appearance, smoking them is the same.
-So if you’ve smoked pot before, you’re already familiar.
+Smoking them is the same because they’re so similar in physical appearance.
+So, if you’ve smoked pot before, you’re already familiar.

 The difference comes down to a molecular level.
 Hemp contains only 0.3% delta-9 THC or less.
 Smokable hemp is rich in other cannabinoids, including CBD, delta-8 THC, CBG, and more.
 Each plant’s cannabinoid and terpene content depends on the strain and specific genetic breeding.